kyj93790/kyj93790/README.md

 - Preparing for research in [Visual Representation Learning Lab](https://sites.google.com/site/junsukchoe/) at Sogang Univ.
 (Jan 2023 - )

 ## 🏫 Education
-- Undergraduate student in Dept. of Computer Science & Engineering at Sogang Univ.
+- Undergraduate student in the Dept. of Computer Science & Engineering at Sogang Univ.
 (Mar 2019 - )
 - A 5th generation Cadet of 42 Seoul (Oct 2021 - )

 ## 📎 Other Experience